Skip to main content

 Contact Our Team of Minnesota Family Lawyers

 Divorce creates many hardships, but your financial security does not need to be one of them.
-The seasoned family law attorneys at Martine Law have extensive experience handling cases of hidden money and financial abuse during marriage dissolution.
+The seasoned Minnesota Divorce Attorneys at Martine Law have extensive experience handling cases of hidden money and financial abuse during marriage dissolution.

 We will stand by your side and be a fierce advocate to ensure you transition to your new life on fair terms.